Eitantan/IridiumLang/README.md

 - It's free
 - It's perfect for beginners and pros alike!
 - It's open-source under the MIT License
-- Its written in C# (there's also a NodeJS version, which has more syntax.)
+- Its written in Rust (there's also a NodeJS version, which has more syntax at the moment, due to early development)
 - Syntax for getting internal

 ## Installation